 Start by making sure you can choose seats together.
 Some budget airlines require an extra fee for this service.
 If financially possible, pay the fee so you can sit with your child.
 Also, be prepared to help your child with new sensory experiences.
 Your doctor can recommend over-the-counter medications or other remedies for motion sickness.
 Bring candy or gum for your child to chew to avoid ear popping during take-off and landing.

 In-flight entertainment is also important.
 Choose things to keep them busy and will fit in your carry-on bag.
 Coloring books, calming music with headphones and downloaded games or shows can keep your kid busy and as calm as possible.
 A favorite blanket can also help, especially since airplanes can be chilly.
 Remember to pack snacks, so you don’t have to deal with sensory issues with whatever airline provides.
 Try to chat with the flight attendants when you get on the plane to let them know about any special needs and introduce them to your children before taking off.

 Here are a few extra tips to help make your family’s airplane experience as smooth as possible.

 - Avoid traveling on the busiest days of the week: Weekdays and early morning flights are typically the quietest, but you can also call the airline to book your flight and ask them the best days and times to fly.

 - Visit the airport in advance: Check if your airport has a tour program or create your own (at least up to the TSA checkpoint).

-- Simplify security screening: Help your child breeze through the TSA checkpoint by wearing slip-on shoes and layers that do not have complicated zippers or buttons.
+- Simplify security screening: Help your child with autism breeze through the TSA checkpoint by wearing slip-on shoes and layers that do not have complicated zippers or buttons.
 Consider applying for TSA Precheck if you are eligible to minimize the wait time and make security a bit easier.